boonchu/opslab/vm/README.md

     --location="${os_location}" \
     --nographics \
     --mac=08:00:27:00:00:AA

+- if you want to destroy the current instance, use the steps.
+# virsh destroy v1.cracker.org
+Domain v1.cracker.org destroyed
+# virsh undefine v1.cracker.org
 ```
 * KVM for DevOps
+*
 ```
 - create a new instance
  # virsh -c qemu:///system list --all